 Itineraries: Cruises operate from late April into September with two or three 5-day cruises each month.
-Embarkation is Sunday afternoon and disembarkation Friday afternoon.
-The start and finish is most often at the tiny harbor village of Crinan (located on the west coast of Scotland in the region of Argyll), but also sometimes Ardrishaig, Glasgow, Corpach and Inverness. if the disembarkation port is different from the embarkation port, then arrangements are made, when required, to return to the originating port.
+Embarkation is Sunday afternoon after 3:30pm and disembarkation Friday afternoon.
+The start on a Monday morning and finish is most often at the tiny harbor village of Crinan (located on the west coast of Scotland in the region of Argyll), but also sometimes Ardrishaig, Glasgow, Corpach and Inverness. if the disembarkation port is different from the embarkation port, then arrangements are made, when required, to return to the originating port.
 An availability chart is available during the booking year.

 Included features: Three meals daily, plus morning coffee and afternoon tea.
 Fishing, birding and sightseeing in small launches are included.
 A few boiler suits are available.
 Drinks are extra.

 Why Go?
 There is nothing quite like sailing with just over a dozen souls (plus crew) in a tiny, authentic coal-fired steamboat amongst the gorgeous Hebridean islands of Western Scotland and into its lochs and canals.

 When to Go?
 Anyone who knows Scotland at all is aware that the fickle weather can be wet and windy for several days or just the opposite, or change every hour.
 An availability chart lists what cabin berths are still open.
 Space sells out quickly, so don’t wait too long to decide on dates.

 Cabins: Six cozy double cabins in the hull, with four having double beds and two with upper and lower berths.
 Two shared washrooms have showers, WC, washbasin and electrical shaver points.

 Public Rooms: A cozy single lounge with comforts for rainy or cool days.
 The pilothouse is nearly always open as is the coal-fired engine room.